 - 1 tablespoon light corn syrup

 - 1/4 teaspoon vanilla extract

 - Edible glitter, sprinkles or coarse sugar

-- 1. In a large bowl, cream butter and sugar until light and fluffy.
+- 1. In a large bowl, cream butter and confectioners' sugar until light and fluffy.
 Beat in egg and extracts.
-Combine flour and salt; gradually add to the creamed mixture and mix well.
+In another bowl, whisk flour and salt; gradually beat into creamed mixture.

-- 2. Divide dough into 3 portions.
+- 2. Divide dough into three portions.
 Shape each into a disk; wrap in plastic wrap.
 Refrigerate 30 minutes or until firm enough to roll.

 - 4. Bake 5-6 minutes or until set.
 Use straw to reopen holes in cookies.
 Remove from pans to wire racks to cool completely.
 Repeat with remaining portions, using 4- and 5-in. cutters.
 Bake 4-in. cookies, 6-7 minutes; bake 5-in. cookies, 8-10 minutes.

-- 5. For glaze, in a small bowl, combine the sugar, corn syrup and vanilla.
-Gradually add enough water to achieve desired consistency.
-Brush over snowflakes; sprinkle with glitter or sugar.
-Let stand for at least 5 minutes or until set.
+- 5. For glaze, in a small bowl, beat confectioners' sugar, corn syrup, vanilla and enough water to reach desired consistency.
+Brush over snowflakes; sprinkle with glitter.
+Let stand at least 5 minutes or until set.

 - 6. Thread ribbon through the holes.
 Yield: about 3 dozen.